princeton-sns/scuba/client/README.md

 start to look a bit different from a "normal" group.
 A new permission type may fix this, where the list of readers is not propagated but everything else is.

+Assuming the above issue is solved, if two devices, each from distinct linked groups, do not have a contact relationship, they should not have any knowledge about the others linked groups.
+Once those devices do have a contact relationship, they cannot modify the others linked group membership in any meaningful way, because the permissions checks on all devices that will receive those operations will fail.
+A corrupted device may circumvent those permissions checks locally, but it cannot force the remaining devices to circumvent their own local permissions checks.
+Thus a malicious device cannot corrupt the state on other, non-malicious devices.